RohitKumar-tech/Rohitkumar-tech/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=RohitKumar-tech&label=Profile%20views&color=0e75b6&style=flat)

-I am a seasoned full-stack developer with over 7 years of experience, spanning various industries.
-My fascination with technology ignited at a young age, and I embarked on a journey that evolved through different operating systems, ultimately leading me to embrace the power of macOS and the Unix environment.
+Passionate full-stack developer with 4 years of experience in coding, specializing in web development.
+Enthusiastic about 3D modeling and robotics, having actively contributed to robotics projects.
+Explore my GitHub for a showcase of my diverse skills and projects, reflecting my early and continuous journey in coding.

-My multifaceted experience extends to developing solutions for web, mobile, desktop, and embedded systems.
-I thrive on the challenge of mastering new technologies and delivering cutting-edge solutions that drive innovation in the ever-evolving tech landscape.
+Versatile professional with extensive experience in developing solutions across web, mobile, desktop, and embedded systems.
+Demonstrated proficiency in mastering emerging technologies and delivering advanced solutions that contribute to innovation in the dynamic tech landscape.

 - 👨‍🎓 &nbsp;Pursuing my [B.Tech in CSE](https://www.srmist.edu.in).
 - 📫 &nbsp;You can contact me [here](mailto:rohitkumar620200@gmail.com).